Boiled Egg Bhurji Recipe

 Spice powders added to the pan.

-Add the chopped hard-boiled eggs to the pan and mix well with the masala.
+Step 6: Add the chopped hard-boiled eggs to the pan and mix well with the masala.
+Splash a tablespoon of water if the masala looks dry.

 Boiled eggs added to the pan.

-Add 1 teaspoon freshly squeezed lime juice and 2 tablespoon chopped cilantro and mix well.
+Step 8: Add 1 teaspoon of freshly squeezed lime juice and 2 tablespoons of chopped cilantro, and mix well.
 Serve hot.

 Lime juice and cilantro added to the pan.